imjoy-team/imjoy-rpc/README.md

     };
     api.export(new Plugin())
     ```
-## Remote Object
+## Remote Objects

-When sending a object (a JS `Object`, `Class` or Python `dict`, `class`) remotely via imjoy-rpc, a proxy object will be created on the other side.
+When sending an object (a JS `Object`, `Class` or Python `dict`, `class`) remotely via imjoy-rpc, a proxy object will be created on the other side.
 The object can contain supported data types which will be send directly to remote locations.

 Specifically for the methods contained in the object, there are two types of encoding modes (`interface` and `callback`).
 The difference is that a remote method encoded as `callback` can only be called once and will be destroied after calling, and `interface` mode can be used without this limitation.